 You can always edit the details of a publication you added or remove a publication from your list.

 Another source of a publication that may appear on your profile is from your collaborators' profiles.
 Once they add a publication on their profiles mentioning your name as a co-author, then our system will automatically detect that and generate a list of publications pending for your confirmation.
 Upon your approval, items of this list will go into your profile.

-For each member of SciLag we display anonymous statistics on the views of their profiles and posted problems or solutions.
+For each member of SciLag, we display anonymous statistics on the views of their profiles and posted problems or solutions.
 This data is updated daily and can be accessed from your dashboard.
 Moreover, each problem or a solution that you post has a separate section (tab) showing the statistics for that particular item.
-The image below shows a typical example how the stats can look like.
+The image below shows a typical example of how the stats can look.